This post contains affiliate links, which means our site may make a commission based on resulting purchases. See below for full disclosure.

 - Finally, and totally optionally, sprinkle some gold glitter onto the red/orange flowers.

 - Make sure to refrigerate these cupcakes until serving time as the cream cheese frosting needs to stay cool.
+It's not a super stable frosting, so your flowers won't have too much definition, but they're pretty and, most importantly, taste fabulous!

 - Make sure all of your refrigerated ingredients for the cupcake batter are room-temperature before beginning baking.
 This will ensure smooth emulsification when combining the batter.